jmico/beekeeper/examples/basic/README.md

 ```

 ---

+### ActiveMQ setup

+This example uses the internal ToyBroker to allow being run out of the box.

+To run this example on a fresh install of ActiveMQ just set `use_toybroker` to false in config file `pool.config.json`.
+Also ensure that `host` addresses in `bus.config.json` and `config.js` match ActiveMQ one.

+**WARNING:** A fresh install of ActiveMQ is completly open and does not provide any kind of security.

 ### RabbitMQ setup

-This example uses the internal ToyBroker to allow being run out of the box.
+To run this example on a fresh install of RabbitMQ set `use_toybroker` to false in config file
+`pool.config.json`.
+Also ensure that `host` addresses in `bus.config.json` and `config.js` match RabbitMQ one.

-To run this example using RabbitMQ set `use_toybroker` to false in config files, and configure RabbitMQ (enable STOMP, add an user `test` and a virtual host `/test`) with the following commands:
+Then configure RabbitMQ (enable STOMP, add an user `test` and a virtual host `/test`) with the following commands:

 ```
 rabbitmq-plugins enable rabbitmq_stomp